carla-simulator/carla-map-editor/README.md

 Run Update.sh to download the assets to the Content folder.

-Run make in the Unreal/CarlaEditor folder to open the Unreal Editor and from here the project can be packaged by selecting Package Project from the Edit menu.
-(A script to automate this will be added soon)
+Run make --package to build the Carla Editor distribution package and create the application.

+Run make --launch to build the Carla Editor application and open it in the Unreal Editor.

 Using the CARLA Map Editor
 --------------------------